 Are all fucoidans the same?

-Which species of seaweed are used?
+Which species of seaweed are used by Marinova?

 Maritech® organic fucoidans are derived from two species of brown seaweed, Undaria pinnatifida and Fucus vesiculosus.
 Fucoidans derived from both Undaria and Fucus seaweeds have been extensively researched and clinically tested.